NexPlayer/Unity-SDK/basic/set-up.md

 The NexPlayer™ package is composed by 3 different packages:

-- **NxPlayerSDK** that is mandatory to import to use NexPlayer.
+- **NexPlayerSDK** that is mandatory to import to use NexPlayer.
-- **NxPlayerfullfeatsample**, which contains different samples in order to know the possibilities of NexPlayer.
+- **NexPlayerfullfeatsample**, which contains different samples in order to know the possibilities of NexPlayer.
-- **NxPlayersimplesample**, which contains sample scripts to know how to use the SDK.
+- **NexPlayersimplesample**, which contains sample scripts to know how to use the SDK.

 The NexPlayer™ package supports Unity versions from 2019 upwards.